The world's your oyster

 Creating in-depth and accurately translated content is a good first step, as some visitors will then spontaneously share it or link to it, however we also recommend completing a successful multilingual link building campaign.

-Summary - how to succeed at international SEO
+Summary - how to succeed at multilingual SEO

 In summary, creating an international company is a significant, yet potentially hugely rewarding, commitment.
 For best practice the first stage is to do your research to be sure that it’s a worthwhile endeavour for you, based on the market demand, competition and trends.